Notes on the Geography of Australia: Central Perth 1

 Inspired yet?
 That's the old Palace Hotel, once very grand but now a facade for BankWest.
 (Isn't that a great name?
-You can imagine the managing directors dreaming of the day when they run BankEast and BankNorth and maybe even BankWorld.
-It's great to dream, even if every dream includes a portmanteau.)
+You can imagine the managing directors dreaming of the day when they run BankEast and BankNorth and maybe even BankWorld.)

-The Rio Tinto banner is surprisingly tacky.
+The Rio Tinto banner up top is surprisingly tacky.
 Compare it with the hugely understated Johannesburg headquarters of AngloAmerican--or, for that matter, with ExxonMobil's almost invisible headquarters in suburban Dallas.